-For simplicity, we build ActiveNet assuming that the active force depends on the orientation of the particle and the two-body force depends on the distance between pairs of particles (see appendix \ref{methods_edge_node_functions} for more details).
-We train ActiveNet with data extracted from ten different experiments, performed at different values of both electric field and area fraction, as reported in figure. \ref{fig:gnn_exp} (the values are explicitly indicated in the legend).
-Each time, ActiveNet is randomly initialized before the training started.
-Depending on the amount of data gathered in each experiment, we use $50-100$ snapshots containing approximately $1\,000-6\,000$ particles each.
 Figure \ref{fig:gnn_exp} (a) presents the modulus of the active force as a function of particles' orientation ($\theta$).
-Approximately horizontal lines indicate that ActiveNet is learning an active force with a constant modulus and no preferred direction. \CV{In this panel, (as well as in panel (b), we mark by shadows around the lines the estimated uncertainties (error bars) for the predictions.
-Each data point corresponds to the average of an ensemble of ten ActiveNet models, trained with the same data and, as mentioned in the introduction, with different initial seeds; the error bar is the standard deviation of the predictions.
+Approximately horizontal lines indicate that ActiveNet is learning an active force with a constant modulus and no preferred direction. \CV{In this panel, (as well as in panel (b), we indicate by means of shadows around the lines the estimated uncertainties (error bars) for the predictions.
+Each data point corresponds to the average of an ensemble of ten ActiveNet models, trained with the same data and, as mentioned in the introduction, with different initial seeds, the error bar is the standard deviation of the predictions.
 We notice that the error bars are small compared to the absolute values of the predicted values and support our observation of no preferred direction}.
 We calculate the average value of each line and plot it in panel (c) as a function of the square of the electric field amplitude.
-Points are scattered along a straight line, leading to the expected \cite{yan2016reconfiguring} relation $\vec{F}^p \sim C E^2$, see appendix \ref{methods_gnn}.
-Moreover, points seem to follow different straight lines depending on their area fraction, what leads to a relation $\vec{F}^p \sim C(\phi) E^2$. \CV{ A possible explanation is that in our experiments a different sample cell was used for each area fraction; although these cells are ideally equivalent, small differences in the spacing between the confining walls could lead to systematic errors in the observed prefactor ($C(\phi)$).
-However, more work is needed to resolve the real cause of this dependence.
-It is remarkable that ActiveNet seems to be sensitive enough to detect this subtlety.}
+Points are scattered along a straight line, leading to the expected \cite{yan2016reconfiguring} relation $\vec{F}^p \sim C E^2$, see appendix section \ref{sec:methods_gnn}.
+Moreover, points seem to follow different straight lines depending on their area fraction, which leads to a relation $\vec{F}^p \sim C(\phi) E^2$. \CV{The different straight lines may be due to the different sample cells used for each area fraction.
+Although these cells are very similar, small differences in the spacing between the confining walls could lead to systematic errors in the observed prefactor ($C(\phi)$).
+Further work is needed to resolve this.
+It is, however, remarkable that ActiveNet seems sensitive enough to detect this effect.}